 #ESSA Task Force Members Announced - August 2017

 Through our open and transparent process, we received a remarkable 55 applications from parents, community leaders, and education stakeholders across the District interested in serving on the task force.
 Members included parents, community leaders, education agency leaders, students, teachers, school leaders, and nonprofit personnel who work in relevant fields.
-Over the course of two years, subcommittees will address school report cards, an access and opportunity measure, a high school growth measure, and school climate pilots.
-Task Force meetings will continue on a monthly basis for the duration of the members’ two-year commitment.
+Over the course of two years, subcommittees addressed school report cards, an access and opportunity measure, a high school growth measure, and school climate pilots.
+Task Force meetings continued on a monthly basis for the duration of the members’ two-year commitment.
 The task force conducted its work under the leadership of former Ward 4 representative Dr. Lannette Woodruff, from August 2017 through June 2018.
-SBOE Ward 7 representative Karen Williams has led the task force since September 2018 and will do so through its conclusion in June 2019.
+SBOE Ward 7 representative Karen Williams led the task force from September 2018 through conclusion in June 2019.

 Ward 7 Representative, DC State Board of Education

 |Allyson Criner Brown||Ward 7 Education Council Member and Associate Director, Teaching for Change|

 |Anne Herr||Parent and Director of School Quality, FOCUS|